firefoxfoxthrot/developer-web-site/_pages/envelope-request.md

 * **SV Request:** Shares
   * **SS Response:** All Shares

-A request/response system is crucial because of the complexity of many of these digital task.
-A user may not be able to find a specific seed or even moreso to generate a key along an appropriate derivation path without guidance.
-A request/response system minimizes both errors and user frustration.
+A Request/Response system is crucial because of the complexity of many of these digital tasks.
+A user may not be able to find a specific seed or (even more) to generate a key along an appropriate derivation path without guidance.
+A Request/Response system minimizes errors and user frustration alike.

-It becomes even more important as tasks are combined together for more complex projects.
+A Request/Response system becomes even more important as tasks are combined together for more complex projects.
 The [multisig self-sovereign scenario](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md) is one such example.
 It demonstrates how to safely secure digital assets using keys on two closely held devices.
-However, it ultimately proved too complex for more users.
-A system built on requests and responses that told users what to do as part of an interactive process would be more likely to be successful.
+However, it is too complex for more users.
+A system built on Requests and Responses that told users what to do as part of an interactive process would be more likely to be successful.

 ## Example Seed